Sicos1977/ChromiumHtmlToPdf/README.md

 See this issue for more information --> https://github.com/Sicos1977/ChromeHtmlToPdf/issues/39

-# When it is not working on Linux
+# Using this library on Linux or from a docker container

-Sometimes the code will not work when Chrome is started in sandbox mode (default).
-If you get an error you cant explain then try to add this to your code and try again.
+To make the library work the flag --no-sandbox will be set by default (on Windows this flag is not set).
+The library automaticly detect on which system you are running the code and sets the flag when needed.
+If for whatever reason you get a converting error then check if this flag is set and if not then add it manually.

 ```csharp
 converter.AddChromeArgument("--no-sandbox")